Crossing into Mauritania

 Things started getting hotter on the train when the wind died down after sunset.
 That along with the constant jolting made it difficult to sleep.
 I did manage to get in bits here and there until my travel buddy woke me up at about 2:20am.
 We were already approaching Choum.
 I was a bit surprised, as I was expecting our arrival into Choum to be closer to 6am!
 I got my stuff and was ready to hop off as soon as the train stopped.
 My buddy got off with me and made sure that I got a seat in one of the waiting vans.
 He only got back in the car after I was sitting in the van.

 So how many Mauritanians does it take to change a tyre badly and break a hydraulic jack?
 5 apparently.
 They had no idea of the correct placement of the jack and had tried to jack the car up with a rock.
 That just ended damaging the car chassis.
-There I was, in the middle of the desert in Mauritania, schooling 5 guys on how to change a tyre.
+In perhaps the strangest part of my Mauritanian Adventure, there I was, in the middle of the desert, schooling 5 guys on how to change a tyre.
 My dad would’ve been proud!

 Atar to Nouakchott